-Since Perl processes the #!-line (cf. "DESCRIPTION" in perlrun, "Switches" in perlrun, "Not a perl script" in perldiag, "No Perl script found in input" in perldiag), it should know when a program is a Perl.
+Since Perl processes the #!-line (cf. "DESCRIPTION" in perlrun, "Command Switches" in perlrun, "No Perl script found in input" in perldiag), it should know when a program is a Perl.
 There is some naming convention which allows Perl to distinguish correct lines from wrong ones.
 The above names are almost the only names allowed by this convention which do not contain digits (which have absolutely different semantics).